 She has maintained an active research, writing, and translation agenda.
 In 2000, She published her book "Die China-Mission Michail Borodins bis zum Tod Sun Yatsens - Ein Beitrag zur sowjetischen Chinapolitik in den Jahren 1923-1925" (Mikhail Borodin's China Mission up to the Death of Sun Yat-sen: A Study of Soviet Policy toward China, 1923-1925) in Germany.
 With the support of multi-archival and multi-source research, she is working on a comprehensive study on Borodin's mission in China (1923-1927) in both English and Chinese languages.
-In addition, she is completing a Chinese-English bilingual book on studies on real-life business cases, an accomplishment of her efforts at developing the instructional materials for the Business Chinese teaching in the past decade at Cornell.
+In addition, she has completed a Chinese-English bilingual book on studies on real-life business cases titled "When China meets the World" (forthcoming by Oxford University Press 2018), an accomplishment of her efforts at developing the instructional materials for the Business Chinese teaching in the past decade at Cornell.

-Her current teaching duties fall in three areas: Historical Documents on Modern China is designed to help graduate students and qualified undergraduate use Chinese language to conduct research on topics of modern Chinese history; Business Chinese in a Cultural Context (parts I and II), joint-listed with Johnson Graduate School of Management (JGSM) as MBA courses, aims to help students, including those from the professional schools, develop oral, written and socio-linguistic skills they will need to function successfully in their future careers; and Readings in Chinese History and Business Culture is designed to prepare students majoring in CAPS for their study in China.
+Her current teaching duties fall in three areas: Historical Documents on Modern China is designed to help graduate students and qualified undergraduate use Chinese language to conduct research on topics of modern Chinese history; Business Chinese in Cultural Context (parts Iand II), joint-listed with Johnson Graduate School of Management (JGSM) as MBA courses under the discipline of International Management , aims to help students, including those from the professional schools, develop oral, written and socio-linguistic skills they will need to function successfully in their future careers; and Readings in Chinese History and Business Culture is designed to prepare students majoring in CAPS for their study in China.

 - Modern Chinese History